-Normalize difference Vegetation Index (NDVI) shows improved vegetation condition from June to July over Sindh province and the decrease in drought severity is also explained by NDMC.
+Normalize difference Vegetation Index (NDVI) shows same vegetation condition like in July in first half of August over Sindh province and decrease in drought severity is also explained by NDMC in July.

-As per ERPAS (1-month) and IRI (3-month) forecast explains significant reduction in rainfall for August, there will likely situation of increased dryness and drought situation.
+As per ERPAS (1-month) and IRI (3-month) forecast explains significant reduction in rainfall for end-August and first half of September, there will likely situation of increased dryness and drought situation.